Donors Capital Fund

 Some $2.725 million of that came from the Knowledge and Progress Fund, staffed by members of the Koch family and a Koch company director.

-KPF have not made any donations to DCF since 2007, but have been a key funder of DT in recent years, over which time KPF has not donated to any other organisations.
+KPF have not made any donations to DCF since 2007, but have been a key funder of DT in recent years, over which time KPF has not donated to any other organizations.
 Virtually all of DCF’s income has come from unknown private entities.

 As DCF’s website states, “gifts funding sensitive or controversial issues” can be kept anonymous.